 Description

-The performance will showcase not only compositions by English composers but also works by those who, during their time in England, certainly inspired the local musicians.
-Among these influential figures was George Frideric Handel, who was particularly celebrated in England and skillfully blended various styles in his music.
+The program features not only compositions by English composers but also works by those who inspired local musicians during their time in England.
+Among these influential figures, George Frideric Handel stands out as a beloved composer in England, known for masterfully blending various styles in his music.

 Gottfried van Swieten and his Protégés – Music by Haydn, Mozart and the Bach Family